althonos/althonos.github.io/_posts/2019/2019-06-18-pico8-memory-mapping.md

 ```

 The whole RAM can be addressed directly using the `peek` and `poke` functions,
-but since all types are `u8` or `[u8; N]` we are never violating possible
+but since all types are `u8` or `[u8; N]` we are never violating any assumptions
-assumptions made by Rust, and our types are valid at all time: in other words,
+made by Rust (actually we are preventing Rust to make some assumptions), and our
-the memory implementation is **safe** !
+values are valid at all time: in other words, the memory implementation is **safe** !